jimpames/RENT-A-HAL-MTOR-PERSONAL-EDITION-SOHO-26-MULTI-USER-SPEECH-UI-FOR-AI/readme.md

 - ** Peering failover and failback is fully automated once on - split brain is impossible because of design - a REALM has a single FEDERATION MASTER.
 Clusering of master coming in future.

 Features coming in next sprints:

+history

+23 jun 2026

+lunchtime update

+1 bug remains that I see - a race condition for display of cards
+- debug code has been added to find this - promoting to dev TONIGHT
+- goal: find problem in debug , submit to claude and solve tonight.

+  Proposed Scheduled Release Date:

+  Product: RENT-A-HAL MTOR '26 SOHO/PERSONAL RTX Multi-User Speech AI/API Realm - Federation Edition

+  Release Date Forecast: 27 June 2026 - Binaries only - RENT-A-HAL Multi User and KOKORO Microservice as well as Startup Wizard

 21 jun 26 lunch sprint:
 - completed: set token max out for LLM in config.ini and use it